yashslakhtariya/emp-mng-sys/README.md

 # emp-mng-sys

-### Employee management System Project in C language
+### Employee Management System Project in C language

 ### ***Coded on and according to :***